-1. The student must inquire about such changes through the student's advisor in writing.

-- 2. The student must provide appropriate documentation outlining the reason for the request.
-Students are advised to review the requirements for the new program (i.e. length of program, transfer of courses, course offerings, etc.) prior to contacting the new advisor. - 3.
-The student's advisor will provide all documentation to the Division of Graduate Counseling for review.
+- 1. The student must inquire about such change a semester prior.
+The initial inquiry must be done through the student's advisor in writing. - 2.
+The student must provide appropriate documentation outlining the reason for the request. - a.
+Students are encouraged to speak with the new advisor for details on the program, i.e. length of program, transfer of courses, course offerings etc. - 3.
+The student's advisor will provide all documentation to the Graduate Counseling Division for review.
 Please allow 30 days after submission of all documents to hear back from your current advisor about the Division's decision.

-Please note these requests are still under the discretion of the Division of Graduate Counseling.
-A number of factors may be considered in the approval process, such as nature of the request, i.e. extenuating circumstances, program availability, etc.
+Please note: these requests are still under the discretion of the division.
+A number of factors may be considered in the approval process, such as nature of the request i.e., extenuating circumstances, program availability, etc.